nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 > * Items in `[]` are optional. <br>
 > * Items with `...` after them can have multiple instances, separated by space. <br>
 > *e.g.* `[INDEX...]` means you can specify multiple indices for that command. <br>
-> * The keys can be entered in any order after the command word. <br>
+> * The command parameters can be entered in any order after the command word. <br>
 > *e.g.* `add Buy the milk \to 3pm \from 5pm` works too! <br>

 ### 3.1 Viewing help : `help`

-Feeling a bit lost?
-Simply type "help" to view the handy help page! <br>
+Feeling a little lost?
+Simply type `help` to view the handy help page! <br>
 `help`

 ### 3.2 Adding a new task : `add`